ANG13T/ANG13T/README.md

 <img src="https://github.com/angelina-tsuboi/angelina-tsuboi/blob/master/images/Headline.png" width="600">

 I'm a Software Developer, Tinkerer, and Aspiring Mechatronics Engineer.
-I've had over 9 years of experience working on various websites, applications, hardware/engineering projects, and more.
-I have worked for 5+ companies over my career and have learned many different technologies along the way.
+I have over 9 years of experience working on various websites, applications, hardware/engineering projects, and more.
+I have worked for 8+ companies over my career and have learned many different technologies along the way.

 **Current Projects**